d-maza/ToDoApp-angular17-2024/README.md

 This is a simple and quick practice carried out with Angular 17 using Signals to list, edit, and delete a task.
 It also includes the new flow control with Template syntax.
 Bootswatch styles have also been added from https://github.com/thomaspark/bootswatch

+You can view the app by clicking on this link.

 <img src="./src/assets/ToDoList.png" alt="imagen todo app">

 <hr>